Difference Between Star and Planet

 The planets and the sun make the whole solar system.
 The planets are divided into terrestrial and giant planets.

-Mercury, Earth, Venus, and Mars are considered terrestrials planets.
+Mercury, Earth, Venus, and Mars are considered terrestrial planets.
 Jupiter, Neptune, Saturn, and Uranus are considered Giant planets.

 The largest planet in the Solar system is Jupiter.
 Saturn is the next largest planet in the system.

-There are dwarf planets in the solar system, which refers to those planets are neither an alive planet nor a natural satellite.
+There are dwarf planets in the solar system, which refers to those planets that are neither alive planets nor natural satellites.
 Planets are the natural body that has its orbit, and planets revolve around the sun in their respective orbits.

 These planets do not have their energy radiations but its just natural celestial bodies.

-There are natural satellites of the planet.
+There are natural satellites on the planet.
 The natural satellite of the Erath is Moon.
 Pluto was considered the ninth planet.

 The size of Pluto was very small.
 It had unusual characteristics due to which astronomers had questions about the planet Pluto.